This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 URL maps

 URL maps define matching patterns for URL-based routing of requests to the appropriate backend services.
+The URL map allows you to divide your traffic by examining the URL components to send requests to different sets of backends.
 A default service is defined to handle any requests that do not match a specified host rule or path matching rule.
-In some situations, such as the multi-region load balancing example, you might not define any URL rules and rely only on the default service.
-For request routing, the URL map allows you to divide your traffic by examining the URL components to send requests to different sets of backends.

-URL maps used with global external HTTP(S) load balancers and regional external HTTP(S) load balancer support several advanced traffic management features such as header-based traffic steering, weight-based traffic splitting, and request mirroring.
+URL maps support several advanced traffic management features such as header-based traffic steering, weight-based traffic splitting, and request mirroring.
 For more information, see the following:

-The following table specifies the type of URL map required by external HTTP(S) load balancers in each mode.
+The following table specifies the type of URL map required by external Application Load Balancers in each mode.

 Load balancer mode | URL map type |